gbif/gbif-data-validator/doc/developer_guide.md

 ## Evaluation Chain

 The evaluation of the submitted DataFile is achieve by a chain of evaluators.
-One can find 2 types of evaluation chain based on the nature of the evaluators: [StructuralEvaluationChain](#StructuralEvaluationChain) and [EvaluationChain](#EvaluationChain)
+One can find 2 types of evaluation chain based on the nature of the evaluators: [StructuralEvaluationChain](#structuralevaluationchain) and [EvaluationChain](#evaluationchain).

-### __StructuralEvaluationChain__
+### StructuralEvaluationChain
-The StructuralEvaluationChain is used to build and store the sequence of evaluation that will be performed on the structure of the DataFile submitted.
-Do to the nature of the validations, the StructuralEvaluationChain shall be run sequentially and can stop before it reaches the last evaluation.
+The [StructuralEvaluationChain](https://github.com/gbif/gbif-data-validator/blob/master/validator-processor/src/main/java/org/gbif/validation/evaluator/StructuralEvaluationChain.java) is used to build and store the sequence of evaluation that will be performed on the structure of the `DataFile` submitted.
+The `StructuralEvaluationChain` shall be run sequentially and can stop before it reaches the last evaluation.
+The condition to stop depends on the [EvaluationCategory](https://github.com/gbif/gbif-data-validator/blob/master/validator-processor/src/main/java/org/gbif/validation/api/model/EvaluationCategory.java) of a validation result received.
+For example if DarwinCore Archive and cannot be opened/extracted we would stop the evaluation since nothing else could be evaluated.

 #### ResourceStructureEvaluator
 [ResourceStructureEvaluator](https://github.com/gbif/gbif-data-validator/blob/master/validator-processor/src/main/java/org/gbif/validation/api/ResourceStructureEvaluator.java) represents an evaluation against the structure of the resource itself.
-If the evaluation bring results, depending of the [EvaluationCategory](https://github.com/gbif/gbif-data-validator/blob/master/validator-processor/src/main/java/org/gbif/validation/api/model/EvaluationCategory.java), the evaluation chain can be stopped.
-For example if DarwinCore Archive and cannot be opened/extracted.

-### __EvaluationChain__
+### EvaluationChain
-[EvaluationChain](https://github.com/gbif/gbif-data-validator/blob/master/validator-processor/src/main/java/org/gbif/validation/processor/EvaluationChain.java) is used to build/configure/define the sequence of evaluation that will be performed.
+[EvaluationChain](https://github.com/gbif/gbif-data-validator/blob/master/validator-processor/src/main/java/org/gbif/validation/processor/EvaluationChain.java) is used to build/configure/define the sequence of evaluation that will be performed on the content of the `DataFile`.

 ### RecordCollectionEvaluator
 [RecordCollectionEvaluator](https://github.com/gbif/gbif-data-validator/blob/master/validator-processor/src/main/java/org/gbif/validation/api/RecordCollectionEvaluator.java) operates at a higher level than RecordEvaluator and work on more than one record but, it also produces RecordEvaluationResult at a record level.